zmek/patientflow/README.md

 `patientflow`, a Python package, converts patient-level predictions into output that is useful for bed managers in hospitals.

 We originally developed this code for University College London Hospitals (UCLH) to predict the number of emergency admissions they should expect within the next eight hours.
 Our method used real-time data from their Electronic Health Record (EHR) system.
-We wrote code to convert patient-level data from the EHR into predicted numbers of admissions at a snapshot in time, and code to help us evaluate these preditions over multiple snapshots.
+We wrote code to convert patient-level data, extracted from the EHR at a point in time, into predicted numbers of admissions in the following 4 or 8 hours.
+We also wrote code to help us evaluate the predictions.

+We have created the `patientflow` python package to make it convenient for others to adopt our approach.
+Its purpose is to predict bed demand for groups of hospital patients at a point in time.
+The package is organised around the following concepts:

+- Prediction time: A moment in the day at which predictions are to be made, for example 09:30.
+- Patient snapshot: A summary of data from the EHR capturing is known about a single patient at the prediction time.
+Each patient snapshot has a date and a prediction time associated with it.
+- Group snaphot: A set of patients snapshots.
+Each group snapshot has a date and a prediction time associated with it.
+- Prediction window: A period of hours that begins at the prediction time.

+The modelling functions in `patientflow` are designed to receive a group snapshot as an input, and to predict something about that group's demand for beds between the prediction moment and the end of the prediction window.
+For example, that group could be the patients currently in the Emergency Department (ED), and the predictions could be the number of beds needed by those patients in the next 8 hours.
+The output is a probability distribution over the number of beds needed.
+The package includes functions to generate predictions at both patient and group level, to visualise predicted probability distributions, and to evaluate them.

 This snapshot-based approach to predicting demand generalises to other aspects of patient flow in hospitals, such as predictions of how many patients from a clinical specialty will be discharged.
-We have created this python package to make it convenient for others to adopt our approach.

-If you have a a model that generates a probability of admission or discharge for each patient at a snapshot in time, you can use `patientflow` to create bed count distributions for a group of such patients, and to evaluate your predictions.
+A series of notebooks demonstrates the use of the package.
 We show how to prepare your data and train models based on a snapshot approach.
-The repository includes a synthetic dataset and a series of notebooks demonstrating the use of the package.
+The repository includes a synthetic dataset, and an anonymised patient dataset, based on real data from UCLH is available on [Zenodo](https://zenodo.org/records/14866057).
+Both the synthetic and the real dataset have been prepared in a snapshot structure.

 ## What `patientflow` is for:

 - Predicting patient flow in hospitals: The package can be used by researchers or analysts who want to predict numbers of emergency admissions, discharges or transfers between units
 - Short-term operational planning: The predictions produced by this package are designed for bed managers who need to make decisions within an 4-16 hour timeframe.
 - Working with real-time data: The design assumes that data from an electronic health record (EHR) is available in real-time, or near to real-time
-- Point-in-time analysis: The packages works by taking snapshots of groups of patients who are in the hospital at a particular moment, and making predictions about whether a certain outcome will occur with a short time horizon.
+- Point-in-time analysis: The package works by taking snapshots of groups of patients who are in the hospital at a particular moment, and making predictions about whether a non-clinical outcome like admission or discharge will occur with a short time horizon.

 ## What `patientflow` is NOT for: